Awia001/path_tracer/README.md

 # Rust Pathtracer, writen in rust

 A very basic pathtracer based on "Raytracing in One Weekend" (https://raytracing.github.io/books/RayTracingInOneWeekend.html) written in rust which renders using SDL2.
 "Realtime" in the sense that it just draws whatever it has every frame and doesn't care.
-You must be running Rust Nightly to get access to portable simd in the standard library, I don't make the rules.

-Uses `vcpkg` to manage building library dependencies, make sure you have `cargo-vcpkg` installed and run `cargo vcpkg build` before running `cargo build`

 To run it, just run it, you'll get what you're given.

 ## Todo
-- Refactor renderer into own module

 - Shading
-- Normals
-- Actually bounce rays multiple times
-- Gamma correction
 - Probably lots more...

 ## Possibles?

-- Maybe rasterise a single frame and do edge detection on the resulting image so that rays can be cast at interesting parts of the image first?
+- Multithread the calculations so we can do multiple lines/sections at once
 - AABB and BVH structures so we can go fast?